 What is no-exam life insurance, you ask?
 Basically, it’s a form of life insurance that provides a certain amount of protection and coverage to a person without requiring him or her to first be examined by a medical professional.

-That’s just the gist of it, though; as a more thorough description of or discussion about this type of life insurance will tell you that there are many different kinds of no-exam policies.
+That’s just the gist of it, though.
+A more thorough description of or discussion about this type of life insurance will tell you that there are many different kinds of no-exam policies.
 “Simplified issue” and “guaranteed issue” are the most common.
 (Graded death benefit and final expense plans also are included under the no-exam umbrella.
 The former is similar to and cheaper than guaranteed issue.
 The latter are relatively small whole-life insurance plans that are supposed to help survivors deal with various expenses that follow in the wake of the policyholder passing away.)

 It also may mean sharing information related to whether or not you have heart or kidney disease, or you’ve had cancer or a stroke.

-Plus, according to Root, many of the insurance providers you approach will want to review any or all of the following: your MIB (Medical Information Bureau) report, your pharmacy report, and your motor vehicle report.
+Plus, according to Root, many of the insurance providers you approach will want to review any or all of the following:

 How you respond will determine if your application is accepted or declined.
 If it’s approved, this information also will determine the cost of your premium.